It is time to heal.

 We can primarily prevent helplessness and reduce injury risks through healthy, anatomically correct movement as part of a healthy lifestyle.
 For example, we demand our mental skills by training for effortless and unrestricted mobility, quick strength, and perseverance.
 One acts on the other.

-The more unencumbered our body is by diseases and medications, the better we can exercise healthily.
+The more unencumbered our bodies are by diseases and medications, the healthier we can be when exercising.
 My healing from stress-related rheumatoid arthritis contributed significantly to this.
-This did not simply mean to me that when pain, inflammation and chronic progression ended, everything was as before because some of the “before” had led to the RA.
+This did not simply mean to me that when pain, inflammation and chronic progression ended, everything was as before, because some of the “before” had led to the RA.

-Healing brought with it an expanded understanding of myself.
-I learned more about my physical-soul-spiritual concerns and how they affect my relaxation and tension.
+Healing brought with it a better understanding of myself.
+I learned more about my physical, emotional, and spiritual concerns and how they affect my relaxation and tension.

-The better our basic understanding of healthy posture and movement, the better we can have a positive effect on our relaxation and our commitment even in challenging situations, which relieves the body, soul and mind, with protective and strengthening effects.
+The better our fundamental understanding of healthy posture and movement, the more positively we can affect our relaxation and commitment, even in challenging situations, which in turn relieves the body, soul, and mind, with protective and strengthening effects.

-In the absence of this basic understanding, even athletes can overload themselves and become because of it.
+In the absence of this basic understanding, even athletes can overload themselves and become injured as a result.

 _